s-aerdfelt/focus/README.md

 # focus
-detect if your focused on the website (im testing something)
+detect if your focused on the website